nystudio107/craft-transcoder/README.md

 In the array you pass in, the default values are used if the key/value pair does not exist:

     {
+        "videoFormat" => "mp4",
-        "bitRate" => "800k",
+        "videoBitRate" => "800k",
-        "frameRate" => 15,
+        "videoFrameRate" => 15,
         "aspectRatio" => "letterbox",
         "sharpen" => true,
-        "fileSuffix" => ".mp4",
-        "videoFormat" => "mp4",
-        "videoCodec" => "libx264",
     }

 These default values come from the `config.php` file.

 If you want to have the Transcoder not change a parameter, pass in an empty value in the key/value pair, e.g.:

-    {% set transVideoUrl = craft.transcoder.getVideoUrl('/home/vagrant/sites/nystudio107/public/trimurti.mp4', {
+    {% set transVideoUrl = craft.transcoder.getVideoUrl('/home/vagrant/sites/nystudio107/public/oceans.mp4', {
         "frameRate": "",
         "bitRate": ""
     }) %}

-The above example would cause it to not change the frameRate or bitRate of the source movie (not recommended for client-proofing purposes).
+The above example would cause it to not change the frameRate or bitRate of the source video (not recommended for client-proofing purposes).

 The `aspectRatio` parameter lets you control how the video aspect ratio is maintained when it is scaled: